Dolphin Smalltalk

-Dolphin Smalltalk, or "Dolphin" for short, is an implementation of the Smalltalk programming language for Microsoft Windows.
+Dolphin Smalltalk, or "Dolphin" for short, is an implementation of the programming language Smalltalk for Microsoft Windows.

-The Dolphin 7 version release coincided with the project going open-source using the MIT License.
+The Dolphin 7 version release coincided with the project becoming free and open-source software under an MIT License.

 Dolphin uses an integrated development environment.
 The toolset of this Smalltalk dialect include an integrated refactoring browser, a package browser and a WYSIWYG "view composer".
-Dolphin deviates from the convention of the Smalltalk MVC framework with the choice of a Model–view–presenter framework.
+Dolphin deviates from the conventional Smalltalk framework of model–view–controller (MVC), instead using model–view–presenter (MVP).